 Jeans may be costly, so you want them to last as long as possible.
-Following all of our suggestions, techniques, and procedures will ensure that your jeans endure as long as possible.
-You’ll avoid all of the problems associated with fading, fraying, or bleeding colour.
+Following all of your suggestions, techniques, and procedures will ensure that your jeans endure as long as possible.
+You’ll avoid all of the problems associated with fading, fraying, or bleeding color.

 Always read the care label since it contains the most important information about your brand of jeans.

 Turn jeans inside out, wash in cold water with a light detergent, and air dry if feasible.

 - Get Rid Of Mold In Your Washing Machine

 - How To Wash Polyester Clothes